NASA-AMMOS/MMGIS/docs/pages/Tools/Shade/Shade.md

 - `/private/api/spice/ll2aer11.py`
   - Turns a lnglat and target into a directional azimuth, elevation, range, and lntlat
   - Reads in all kernels `/private/api/spice/kernels`.
-  - `/private/api/spice/getKernelUtils` has some wget scripts as examples for downloadign new kernels (however these resources will quickly become outdated)
+  - `/private/api/spice/getKernelUtils` has some wget scripts as examples for downloading new kernels (however these resources will quickly become outdated)

 ## Tool Configuration